LucHermitte/lh-vim-lib/doc/DbC.md

 ## Caveats

- * Unlike C or Python assertions, the assertions provided in this framework cannot be complete neutralized.
+ * Unlike C or Python assertions, the assertions provided in this framework cannot be completely neutralized.
 That means a few objects and a test will always be created/done -- even with after a `:call lh#assert#mode('ignore')` with `lh#assert#equals()` & co.
 However, in _ignore_ mode, tests are short-circuited with `lh#assert#value()` and `lh#assert#type()`.